 Most Flexible: Tojiro Bread Slicer

-What We Like: Thin, flexible blade; affordable; comfortable grip
+What We Love: Thin, flexible blade, affordable, comfortable grip

 Blade Length: 9.25 inches | Handle Material: Wooden | Blade Material: High-carbon stainless steel

 Best Edge Retention: Wusthof Classic Double Serrated 9-Inch Bread Knife

 What We Love: Extremely sharp, well-balanced

 Known for razor-sharp edges, German craftsmanship, and sleek design, Wusthof delivers a durable, reliable bread knife to add to your kitchen arsenal.
 The Classic Double-Serrated 9-Inch Bread Knife features a full tang with riveted handles, full bolster, and finger guard for ultimate comfort and safety.
 And the high-carbon stainless steel is precision forged for heft and longevity.